Social Group Types: Ten Types of Social Groups and Examples

 For example, Athletic Teams and Peer Groups are social groups.

-Usually, the Educational or Learning Group primarily discovers and develops new ideas and ways of thinking.
+A learning group refers to a collective of people who come together to develop skills and abilities.
+Usually, the educational or learning group primarily discovers and develops new ideas and ways of thinking.

 This group is intended to enhance members’ skills, abilities, also cognitive processes.
-Members hope to gain additional knowledge or improve their behavior.
+Group members gain additional knowledge to improve their behavior.

-For example, professional workshops and health and fitness classes (Yoga) are educational and learning groups.
+For example, the English-speaking club members come together to practice and improve English language proficiency. professional workshops and health and fitness classes (Yoga) are examples of learning groups.

 5. Service Group

-The service group comprises volunteers who donate their time, energy, and effort to help others who need a particular service or lack something to help them lead a functional life.
+The service group refers to a group of volunteers who donate their time, energy, and effort to help others who need particular assistance.
+This group members seek to help those people who need something to lead their lives.
+They foster social etiquette and responsibility towards others in society.
 The task of this group is to help someone less fortunate.
-To support worthy causes that help people outside the group.

-For example, PT Foundation and Kiwanis is a service group.
+For example, the Physical Therapy Foundation and Kiwanis is a service group.

 6. Civic Group